maul-esel/COM-Classes/spec.markdown

 ***

 ## "Header" files
-In the context of CC, *"header files"* are files that `#include` other classes and provide some more advantages.
+In the context of CCF, *"header files"* are files that `#include` other classes and provide some more advantages.
 For example, a "header" file might also contain a "type definition" like

 {% highlight ahk %}global ShellLink := A_IsUnicode ?
 ShellLinkW : ShellLinkA ; super-global is required here{% endhighlight %}